ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

 - Implement tests for workflow and for specific processes
 - Implement the output summary HTML report with embedded figures and tables
 - anomaly detection: implement more models
-- fix path(s) issue, when input/output are relative
 - add exemplary workflow (or other way to run a tool with exemplary data)
 - define figures' common properties in `bin/decorators.py`
 - organize process outputs in subdirectories (`publishDir`)